ARTICLE

 King of Coins, by Peter Diamond

-In the two players' versions, the Sun and Moon in Solstices have also special values when they match minor cards.
-And the game can even be more customized by changing some of the values to absorb and / or annul, as it happens in the solitaire version for experts, when the Grace Fields are not available.
-Anyway, some constants remain in all versions:
+In the two-players versions, the Sun and Moon in Solstices have also special values when they match minor cards.
+And the game can even be more customized by changing some of the values to absorb and/or annul, as it happens in the solitary version for experts, with Grace Fields not available.
+Anyway, some constants remain in all of the versions:

 • what is placed on the board cannot be removed;